mekkablue/Glyphs-Scripts/README.md

 ## Font Info

-*Set Vertical Metrics is useful for syncing the OS/2 and hhea parameters in Font Info > Masters across all masters.
+*Vertical Metrics is useful for finding and syncing the vertical metric parameters in Font Info > Font and Font Info > Masters.
 Clean Version String is probably the most important one in this category.
 Careful about Set WWS/Preferred Names scripts: The app usually takes care of naming automtaically, so their use cases are very rare.*

 * **Clean Version String:** Adds a clean versionString parameter, and disables ttfAutohint info in the version string.
 The exported font will have a version string consisting only of ‘Version X.XXX’.
 * **Find and Replace In Instance Parameters:** Finds and Replace in Custom Parameters of selected instances of the current font or project file.